Research of The Black Seed

 Traditionally used for the promotion of good health and for many ailments, including:

 - Immune system

 The traditional uses for Black seed have been the foundation for many of the studies so far made and have clarified its popularity as a natural remedy for so many centuries in so many lands.

 Anti-Inflammatory and Anti-Rheumatic

-In February 1995, Dr’s at the King’s College London, U.K. (1) tested Black seed oil’s use for rheumatism and inflammatory diseases.
+In February 1995, doctors at King’s College London, U.K. (1) tested Black seed oil’s use for rheumatism and inflammatory diseases.

 They concluded that their studies supported the traditional use of Nigella sativa as a treatment for rheumatism and related inflammatory diseases.

 In 1960, Professor El-Dakhakny reported that black seed oil has an anti-inflammatory effect and that it could be useful for relieving the effects of arthritis.

 In 2002, at the Alexandria Medical Faculty, Alexandria, Egypt he also studied the effectiveness of nigellone and thymoquinone whereby his research partly explained the mode of action of Black seed’s volatile oils in ameliorating inflammatory diseases.

 In 2001, doctors at Aga Khan University Medical College, Karachi, Pakistan, investigated the uses of the blessed seed for its bronchodilator and spasmolytic qualities.